top of page

 This is the Moment I captured right after Elliena touched a butterfly!

-What Science Is Showing Us
+What Science Is Showing Us About Discovery

-Recent studies, including work from the University of Cincinnati and the ABCD Project (which tracks over 10,000 children) are revealing what many parents already sense:
+Recent studies, including work from the University of Cincinnati and the ABCD Project (which tracks over 10,000 children), are revealing what many parents already sense:

 • Preschoolers who spend long hours on screens show less development in brain areas tied to language and attention.